fsharp/fsharp.github.io/_posts/2015-09-29-fsharp-compiler-guide.md

 * _The F# Compiler Shell_, see [fsc.fs](https://github.com/Microsoft/visualfsharp/blob/master/src/fsharp/fsc.fs) and [fscmain.fs](https://github.com/Microsoft/visualfsharp/blob/master/src/fsharp/fscmain.fs).

+## Coding Standards and Idioms

-## Abbreviations
+### Abbreviations

 The compiler codebase uses various abbreviations.
+These aren't necessarily good standards but they are what's used.
 Here are some of them:

 | Abbreviation             |   Meaning  |
 |:------------------------------|:-----------|